DNO Connection — G98 & G99 Routes

 Which inverter brands are G98 type-tested in 2026?

-Every inverter we specify holds current G98 Issue 1 Amendment 7 type-test certification.
-Common compliant brands in 2026: SolarEdge (HD-Wave, Energy Hub residential and small commercial), SMA (Sunny Tripower CORE2, STP), Fronius (Symo, Tauro), Huawei (SUN2000), Sungrow (SG series three-phase), Solis, GoodWe, Solplanet.
-The DNO publishes a public Type Test Register and we cross-check every model on every project.
-Specifying an uncertified inverter would invalidate the G98 route and force the project into G99 — adding 6-18 months of process for no benefit.
+Every inverter we specify holds current type-test certification — G98 Issue 1 Amendment 7 for micro systems, G99 for everything larger.
+Common compliant brands in 2026: SolarEdge (HD-Wave, Energy Hub residential and small commercial), SMA (Sunny Boy, Sunny Tripower), Fronius (Primo, Symo, GEN24), Huawei (SUN2000), Sungrow (SG series three-phase), Solis, GoodWe, Solplanet.
+The Energy Networks Association publishes a public Type Test Register and we cross-check every model on every project.
+Specifying an uncertified inverter invalidates the G98 route and — critically for commercial arrays — the G99 fast-track too, forcing the project into the full G99 application and adding months of process for no benefit.

 When is my project too big for G98?